vardhahanees/statement-generator/README.md

 # statement-generator

 ## Description
-The **Statement Generator API** provides a service for asynchronously generating account statements by integrating with a mocked Core Banking system.
+The **Statement Generator** provides a service for asynchronously generating account statements by integrating with a mocked Core Banking system.
 Users can request their account statements by specifying the account number, start date, and end date.
 The system will notify them once the statement is ready with a download link.

 ## Technologies Used
 - **Spring Boot**: Framework for building the API.